Important Security Statement

 Q1: How to achieve a true one-click login experience?

-parameter to the authorization URL.
+A: Just add theauto_authorize=true parameter to the authorization URL.
 After the user logs in, authorization will be granted automatically, with no extra confirmation step:

 Q2: Will tokens refresh automatically?